The biggest barriers facing female entrepreneurs today

 How you market your business can have a real impact on its success.
 If you fail to take the marketing of your company seriously, you could jeopardise your chances of success.

 The ‘m’ word shouldn’t be daunting, but unfortunately it is for 13% of the women we spoke to.
 There’s a common misconception that you need a marketing or business degree to get your company off the ground – that’s not true in the slightest.

 Nobody’s born with marketing prowess; it’s something you learn over time through trial and error.
-There are hundreds of thousands of great books that cover all aspects of marketing and advertising, as well as websites and blogs that cover the basics.

 Look out for successful marketing campaigns and don’t be afraid to draw inspiration from existing sources.

 Trying to balance a business with motherhood?
 Why not get your kids involved?